Pontificia Universidad Católica de Chile Pontificia Universidad Católica de Chile

 Appendix 1.
 Application steps

-1. Interview with faculty members of the Department of Mechanical and Metallurgical Engineering
+b.
+Interview with faculty members of the Mechanical Engineering Department.

 The interviews and seminar are generally carried out within a week.